One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

 where the signs of $w_1$ and $w_2$ are opposite.
 From the second equation of the multiplication rule~\eqref{eq-mult} we get

 It remains to calculate the first formula of the multiplication rule~\eqref{eq-mult} using the equality

 We obtain

-We claim that the boundary of the attainable set is swept by the abnormal geodesics.
-Indeed, the Pontryagin maximum principle implies that if a point lies on the boundary of the attainable set, then there exists an abnormal geodesic coming to this point.
-Conversely, let us prove that any point $(c_0,w_0)$ of an abnormal geodesic is a boundary point.
+We claim that the boundary of the attainable set is swept by the abnormal extremal trajectories.
+Indeed, the Pontryagin maximum principle implies that if a point lies on the boundary of the attainable set, then there exists an abnormal extremal trajectory coming to this point.
+Conversely, let us prove that any point $(c_0,w_0)$ of an abnormal extremal trajectory is a boundary point.
 Assume by contradiction that it is not a boundary point.
-Note that since for the control set we have the following inclusion $C_{-1} \subset C_0$, the attainable set for the control set $C_{-1}$ contains in the attainable set for the control set $C_0$, i.e., the well known attainable set for the Lorentzian symmetric case.
+Note that since for the control set we have the following inclusion $C_{-1} \subset C_0$, the attainable set for the control set $C_{-1}$ is contained in the attainable set for the control set $C_0$, i.e., the well known attainable set for the Lorentzian symmetric case.
 This attainable set is bounded from below~\cite[Prop.~7\,(a)]{grong-vasiliev}, so our attainable set is bounded from below as well.
 By our assumption the point $(c_0,w_0)$ lies inside the vertical section of the attainable set $\A_{w_0} = \{(c,w) \in \A \, | \, w = w_0\}$.
 Since $\A$ is bounded from below, then $\inf{\A_{w_0}} > -\infty$.
 Hence, $(\inf{\A_{w_0}}, w_0) \in \partial\A$.
-But there is no any abnormal geodesic coming to this boundary point.
+But there is no any abnormal extremal trajectory coming to this boundary point.
 We get a contradiction.

 (5) The computations of the first conjugate time in the proof of Theorem~\ref{th-oblate-conj} are still valid, including the inequalities~\eqref{eq-t-conj-coeff0}, \eqref{eq-s-conj-coeff0}, but instead of inequalities~\eqref{eq-t-conj-coeff1}, \eqref{eq-s-conj-coeff1} we obtain equalities, but this does not affect to the first conjugate time.